 Generally, the parents are to share these expenses in proportion to their respective incomes.

 Child support is paid for children under the age of majority (18 years of age in Alberta).
-Child support may be paid for children over the age of majority if the child is still dependent on the parents (for example, if the child is pursuing post-secondary education).
+Child support may be paid for children over the age of majority if the child is still unable to withdraw from parental charge (for example, if the child is pursuing full time post-secondary education).

 Learn more about child support here →